Mehequanna/GOPA/README.md

 ## Project Name
---Name the project
+Website for Gresham Outdoor Public Art

 ## Features
---What does it do?
+Expose people to the wonderful art being produced/sponsored by Gresham Outdoor Public Art.

 ##Technologies
 JavaScript, JQuery, BootStrap, HTML and CSS

 ## Usage
-To view the site, you can go to --Insert your addresses https://mehequanna.github.io/portfolio.
+To view the site, you can go to http://greshamoutdoorpublicart.com/.
-To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/portfolio](https://github.com/Mehequanna/portfolio).
+To use the code, you can clone the repository at [https://github.com/Mehequanna/gopa](https://github.com/Mehequanna/gopa).

---Simple use instructions.

-## Author/s
+## Author
---Name/s
+Stephen Emery

 ##License
 This work can be used under the MIT License.
-Copyright (c) 2016 --Name
+Copyright (c) 2016 Stephen Emery